IBM/MLOps-CPD/jenkins/README.md

 3) Run docker command to run Jenkins.
 The command is as such:
     1) docker run --name jenkins -d -p 8080:8080 -p 50000:50000 --restart=on-failure -v jenkins_home:/var/jenkins_home jenkins/jenkins:lts-jdk11

-4) Execute into the running jenkins container as root to install the python enviroment needed to execute the actual jenkins job later.
+4) Execute into the running jenkins container as root to install the python enviroment needed to execute the actual jenkins job later. *(NOTE: It would be ideal to make our own Jenkins image with these preinstalled defaults in the future.
+Save this image to our own registry to be used downstream with minimal fuss.)*
-    1) docker exec -u 0 -it jenkins /bin/bash
+    1) docker exec -u 0 -it jenkins /bin/bash #start an interactive shell in the container as root
     2) apt-get update
     3) apt-get install python3
     4) apt-get install python3-pip
     5) apt-get install python3-venv
-    6) cd var/jenkins_home/
+    6) cd var/jenkins_home/ #location where the build job expects the virtual enviroment
-    7) python3 -m venv jenkins-env
+    7) python3 -m venv jenkins-env #setup virtual enviroment
-    8) NOTE: It would be ideal to make our own Jenkins image with these preinstalled defaults in the future.
-Save this image to our own registry to be used downstream with minimal fuss.
+    8) chown -R jenkins:jenkins jenkins-env/ #change owner from root to jenkins so it can be used in every build job

 5) The user which executes the jenkins pipelines/scripts is the jenkins user by default.
 We made a targeted vritualenv for this user and dynamically installed the required dependencies on that env.
 This is performed by the Jenkins job (in the event the PR added a new library to the requirements.txt).
 This environment is used when the pipeline is triggered.
 Right now, we have a freestyle job.
 Future work includes making a Jenkinsfile pipeline out of this.
     1) The script can be found in the utils directory.